tituspowell/wayfarer-game/README.md

 ## How to Play

-The latest version is available on [Github](https://github.com/tituspowell/wayfarer-game) and free to download and play.
+The latest version is available on the [Github Releases page](https://github.com/tituspowell/wayfarer-game/releases) and free to download and play.
 (Windows only.)